Discover Magical Angola

 Taxis and rentals from the airport.
 For Mussulo Island, take a boat from Luanda marina.

-Day 3-4: Kalandula Falls and Pedras Negras
+Day 3-4: Kalandula Falls & Pedras Negras

 Day 3: Marvel at the Kalandula Falls, one of Africa's grandest waterfalls with picturesque landscapes.